dillonfagan/kiwi-server/README.md

 # Kiwi Server

-A server that exposes a Kiwi database instance with a REST API.
+A server that exposes a Kiwi database behind a REST API.

+The database and the server are still in early development.
+The database is currently in-memory ONLY, so use with caution.

 ## Contributing